dNationCloud/ping/CONTRIBUTING.md

 ## Developer Certificate of Origin (DCO)

-The Developer Certificate of Origin (DCO) is a legally binding statement that asserts that you are the creator of your contribution, and that you wish to allow dNation Kubernetes Monitoring project to use your work.
+The Developer Certificate of Origin (DCO) is a legally binding statement that asserts that you are the creator of your contribution, and that you wish to allow dNation Ping project to use your work.

 Acknowledgement of this permission is done using a sign-off process in Git.
 The sign-off is a simple line at the end of the explanation for the patch.
 The